About

 William Wedgwood Hawkesworth

 When I was ten, my glove went missing.
-My parents promised me a new one under one condition.
-I had to print my name on it.
-With a name like Hawkesworth I was like, “are you kidding me, it will cover the whole glove.
-I opted for brevity, writing one letter of H A W K on each finger.
-From that day on they called me HAWK.
+My parents promised me a new one, with a catch, I had to print my name on it.
+With a name like Hawkesworth, hell, it would cover my whole glove.
+Instead, I decided upon H A W K— with one letter printed on each finger.
+From that day on, I was called Hawk.

 William's thoughts on writing and storytelling.